 The Razer Blade Pro sells for $2,500 with the RTX 2060, or as much as $3,200 with the RTX 2080.

 The MSI GS75 Stealth’s base configuration starts at a cheaper $1,780 and sports a last-generation processor.
 It’s far from incapable, though.
 The Core i7-8750H is a fantastic gaming CPU with six cores, 12 threads, and a boost core clock of 4.1GHz.
-Buyers can choose up to 32GB of memory (more than enough for anyone), up to a terabyte of PCIe NVMe storage, and one of three same options for graphics chips.
+Buyers can choose up to 32GB of memory (which is how much ram you need), up to a terabyte of PCIe NVMe storage, and one of three same options for graphics chips.
 There are also a few configurations on some sites selling a model with a Core i9-9980H CPU, which offers an additional two cores and a higher clock speed of 4.8GHz.
 Though we haven’t tested it yet, this Core i9 would push performance above the Razer Blade Pro — that is, as long as the cooling system could handle the extra heat.

 The highest-end configuration of the GS75 costs up to $3,399 — even higher than the Razer Blade Pro.
 Our review unit with the mid-tier CPU but the top-end graphics option delivered fantastic frame rates in Fortnite, Battlefield V, and Assassin’s Creed: Odyssey, with playable frame rates at the highest detail settings at even 4K resolution.
 Until we’ve done in-depth testing on the Razer Blade Pro, we can’t know for sure how well it’ll do against the MSI GS75.
 We were told from Razer representatives that the Razer Blade Pro’s performance gain over the 15-inch model was fairly minimal.